Green Sprouts Fresh Baby Food Mill Review

 Health and Safety

 The Green Sprouts Mill has a slightly above average score in this metric.
 It uses non-toxic materials, including food-safe polypropylene and stainless steel.
 It is also BPA and PVC free.
 It does have a steam tank, and the blade is not sharp.
-There are no major nooks or crannies that will hide and breed yuck, but we do suggest examining the handle parts and sealing ring for food debris and mold.
+There are no major nooks or crannies that will hide and breed yuck, but we suggest examining the handle parts and sealing ring for food debris and mold.

 Ease of Cleaning